A Degree in Philosophy: How to Know Thyself and Yet Earn a Living from It

-Socrates said that “Wonder is the feeling of a philosopher, and philosophy begins in wonder.”
-Defined in Greek as the “love of wisdom,” philosophy is the practice of studying basic questions.
+Defined in Greek as the “love of wisdom,” philosophy is the practice of studying foundational questions.
 If you’ve ever asked questions about what something is, how we can know something, or whether something is good, you’ve participated in philosophy.
-Asking questions of the world has been part of the Black experience in the United States.
-Some of the most renowned American philosophers have been and are African Americans, people such as Sojourner Truth, Frederick Douglass, W.E.B.
-DuBois, Dr. Angela Davis, Dr. Cornel West and Dr. Henry Louis Gates, Jr.

-Nearly every culture has a philosophical tradition.
-Within each tradition, thinkers engage with each other through writing, breathing life into long-dead ideas or engaging with live ones in new ways.
-In broad strokes, here are a few of the broadest fields of philosophy that exist throughout many traditions:
+You’ll also learn that nearly every culture has a philosophical tradition.
+Within each tradition, thinkers engage with each other through writing, breathing life into ideas in new ways.
+In general terms, here are a few of the broadest fields of philosophy that exist throughout many traditions:

 • Metaphysics concerns itself with the basic elements of any given thing.
 While modern science has taken many of its traditional roles, metaphysicians are experts at identifying meaningful differences between things.